dchang56/chief_complaints/README.md

 `config.json`: configuration file for the model.

+Which version to use depends on the user's preference for specificity of the labels.
+Check label_map.json to see if the label space is sufficiently comprehensive for your purpose.

 ## Generate predictions for your own chief complaint data

-clone repo
+Follow these steps:

+1. `git clone https://github.com/dchang56/chief_complaints` && `cd chief_complaints`

-pip install -r requirements.txt download pretrained model
+2. `pip install -r requirements.txt`

-To run the model on your own set of chief complaints, it should just be a simple text file with each row being a chief complaint.
-A sample input file `test_input.txt` is provided.

-To run predict.py, use the following template:
+3. Download and extract pretrained model archive from link above

+4. Prepare your input file as a simple text file with one chief complaint per line (`test_input.txt` is provided as an example)

+5. run `predict.py` using the following template with appropriate paths.
+The argument `k` allows you to get the top k predictions of the model for each chief complaint.

 ```bash
 export INPUT_FILE=/path/to/input_file